2022 NJCAA DI Women’s Outdoor Track & Field Rating Index – Week 6

-With that being said, it’s a perfect time to check out the most recent edition of the NJCAA DI Women’s Outdoor Track & Field National Rating Index, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – A close top three got even closer in the Week 6 edition of the 2022 NJCAA Women’s Outdoor National Track & Field Rating Index, which was released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NJCAA Division I — Women's Outdoor Track & Field